Comparing Dynamics 365 Sales Professional & Enterprise Licences

 While, advanced case management functions remain exclusive to D365 for Customer Service (including service level agreements and entitlement entities) Sales Professional and Enterprise licence users can create, read and update cases.

-Finally, both sales apps offer the same functionality for connecting Dynamics 365 with Outlook, Excel and Power BI.
+Finally, both types offer the same functionality for connecting Dynamics 365 with Outlook, Excel and Power BI.

 Limited Capabilities in Sales Professional

-Whereas Sales Enterprise provides unlimited usage rights, the following Dynamics 365 restrictions apply for Sales Professional users:
+Whereas Sales Enterprise provides unlimited usage rights, the Sales Professional licence is limited to a maximum of 15 custom entities.

 Exclusive to Sales Enterprise